markbuckle/markbuckle/README.md

 # Mark Buckle

 I'm Mark from Newfoundland.
 I do content design and development.
-I'm relatively new to the coding scene, so far I have experience in the basics (HTML, CSS & Javascript).
-I also have some new experience with WebApp development via Webflow.
-I took a course through the GetCoding group (highly recommend) and I've been sharpening my skills with Webflow ever since.

 Outside of the student life I am working on a Web App passion project; building a personalized health dashboard.
 This is a big endeavour for me but it's where my inspiration to learn coding comes from.
 I would love collaborate with other individuals who are also passionate about Healthcare innovation to help build this platform.
 Feel free to reach out if you're interested.